 Tips: There is a $5 Oregon State Parks fee to visit and dogs are welcome on leash.
 In hot summer weather, you’ll want to avoid hiking during peak temps as there is almost no shade and the monolith itself radiates the heat.

-Tube rentals are available from Sun Country Tours at Riverbend park (look for their rental trailer), and all rentals include life jackets at no extra cost.
-Whether you opt to rent your river tubes or bring your own, a municipal shuttle will haul your troupe and its tubes back from Drake Park to Riverbend Park for $3 per person; you can purchase your shuttle wristbands from the Sun Country Tours kiosk at Riverbend Park.
-Find out more: https://suncountrytours.com/tour/river-tubing/
+Tube rentals are available from Sun Country Tours at Riverbend park (look for their rental trailer).
+All rentals include life jackets at no extra cost.
+Whether you opt to rent your river tubes or bring your own, a municipal shuttle will haul your troupe and its tubes back from Drake Park to Riverbend Park for $3 per person.
+You can purchase your shuttle wristbands from the Sun Country Tours kiosk at Riverbend Park.

-1 Great Place to Eat: Deschutes Brewery & Public House
+1 Great Place to Eat in Bend with Kids: Deschutes Brewery & Public House